Skip to main content Skip to footer

 Radiation therapy can be used in the following ways:

-It may be recommended if surgery is not appropriate because of the size and location of the Skin Cancer or an operation is not safe for the person involved.
+• Definitive radiation therapy: This is used on its own (without surgery) to cure skin cancer.
+It may be recommended if surgery is not appropriate because of the size and location of the skin cancer or an operation is not safe for the person involved.
 This therapy is more common for people with a NMSC.

-Used to relieve symptoms of advanced Skin Cancer, such as pain and bleeding or if the cancer has spread to other parts of the body such as the bones.
+• Palliative radiation therapy: This is used to relieve symptoms of advanced skin cancer, such as pain and bleeding or if the cancer has spread to other parts of the body such as the bones and cannot be cured.

 How do I Prepare for Radiation Therapy?

-Radiation therapy is a precise treatment.
-In order to make sure, that the cancer is covered by the treatment, you will need to be very still during the treatment, usually for about five minutes.
-A radiation therapy mask that is made to fit perfectly to your shape, will be put on you during each treatment to help the machine target where the cancer is.
+• Radiation therapy mask-making and simulation: Radiation therapy is a precise treatment.
+In order to make sure that the cancer is covered by the treatment, you will need to be very still during the treatment, usually for about five minutes.
+A radiation therapy mask that is made to fit perfectly to your shape, will be put on you during each treatment to help the machine consistently target where the cancer is.

-You might need to have some of your teeth taken out, this will depend on the area being treated and the dose of radiation therapy.
+• Teeth and mouth care: You might need to have some of your teeth taken out.
+This will depend on the area being treated and the dose of radiation therapy.
 It is important to take out any broken or infected teeth before radiation therapy.
-Taking out unhealthy teeth after radiation therapy can cause problems with the jaw bone.
-Further information about removing teeth and what to expect during and after the operation is available here.
+Taking out unhealthy teeth after radiation therapy can cause problems with the jawbone.

-There are many other aspects of supportive care that will available to you, ask your doctor if you have any specific needs
+There are many other aspects of supportive care that are available.
+Ask your doctor if you have any specific needs.

 Side Effects